qiime2/cancer-microbiome-intervention-tutorial/book/020-tutorial-upstream/030-importing.md

 ## Generating and viewing a summary of the imported data

-After your import is complete, you can generate a summary of the imported artifact.
+After the import is complete, you can generate a summary of the imported artifact.
 This summary contains several important pieces of information.

 First, it tells you how many sequences were obtained for each of the samples.